-The Bonds are dated August 1, 2023 and mature on February 15 in each of the years and in the amounts shown on page ii hereof.
-Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the underwriters of the Bonds listed on the cover page hereof (the "Underwriters"), at the interest rates shown on page ii hereof and such interest shall be payable to the registered owners thereof on August 31, 2023 (an irregular interest payment date) and thereafter on February 15 and August 15 of each year, until stated maturity or prior redemption.
+The Bonds are dated February 15, 2023 and mature on February 15 in each of the years and in the amounts shown on page ii hereof.
+Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the underwriters of the Bonds listed on the cover page hereof (the "Underwriters"), at the interest rates shown on page ii hereof and such interest shall be payable to the registered owners thereof on February 15 and August 15 of each year, commencing August 15, 2023, until stated maturity or prior redemption.
 Interest accruing on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months.
-The definitive Bonds will be initially registered form in any integral multiple of \$5,000 of principal amount for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC"), pursuant to the Book-Entry-Only System described herein.
+The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 of principal amount for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC"), pursuant to the Book-Entry-Only System described herein.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by Computershare Trust Company, N.A., Minneapolis, Minnesota (the "Paying Agent/Registrar") to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System" herein.